Adekunes/Addin/Plan.md

 # Dar Al-'Ulum Montréal Hifz Management System

 ## Project Overview
-We're building a comprehensive Hifz (Quran memorization) management system for Dar Al-'Ulum Montréal.
+This web app is a comprehensive student progress management system for Dar Al-'Ulum Montréal.
 This system is designed to help manage students' Quran memorization progress, track attendance, and facilitate communication between teachers, administrators, and parents.

-## Brand Identity
-- **Colors**:
-  - Primary: Green (#006747)
-  - Secondary: Gold/Orange (#FFA500)
-- **Logo**: Dar Al-'Ulum Montréal logo featuring a mosque silhouette in gold with green text
+As of now, the system is in the early stages of development.
+The hifz progress is being implemented but the academics progress is not yet implemented.

 ## System Structure
 The project follows a modular structure: